 What is the point of having these great experiences when they all eventually come to an end?

-When I left Korea two years ago, I cried on the way to the airport.
+When I left Korea two years ago after a six-week trip, my first-ever visit, I cried on the way to the airport.
 I don’t usually cry when I say goodbye to people, but maybe it’s different when you’re saying goodbye to a place.
 Looking out the taxi window at the majestic mountains, I knew I might never return, and that thought broke my heart.

 I can’t help but wonder: What kind of heartbreak am I in for this time?